tsdworks/cbgl/README.md

 # Install and run natively

-This package was tested and works under Ubuntu 16.04 and ROS kinetic.
+This package was tested and works under Ubuntu 20.04 and ROS Noetic.
 You will need [`csm`](https://github.com/AndreaCensi/csm), `CGAL 4.7` and `fftw3` as dependencies.

 ## Install